-The quorum for the Examination Board shall be the Chair, the external examiners (where appropriate) and one-half of the internal examiners.
+The quorum for the Examination Board shall be the Chair, the External Examiners (where appropriate) and one-half of the internal examiners.
 The "internal examiners" should normally consist of the relevant Programme Director and Module Leaders (or alternates).
-At the discretion of the Chair, other tutors/ markers could be invited to attend Examination Boards to offer advice and to participate in discussions, but not to vote.
-In the case of the unexplained absence of any examiner from a meeting, the Chair may take such steps as he/she thinks desirable if the business of the meeting is adversely affected.
+The Moderator/Link Tutor should attend examination boards where possible.
+At the discretion of the Chair, other tutors/markers could be invited to attend Examination Boards to offer advice and to participate in discussions, but not to vote.

+In the case of the unexplained absence of any examiner from a meeting, the Chair may take such steps as they thinks desirable if the business of the meeting is adversely affected.
 These measures may include adjourning a quorate board if the Chair deems it appropriate.